reinteractive-open/installfest_guides/source/guides/installfest42/admin_and_markdown.md

 passes!

-At this stage if we run all our specs (simply type `rspec`) we'll see we still only have 1 failure.
-There's only 1 line of code needed to make this feature spec pass so lets open: `app/views/posts/_post.html.erb` and update it to use the `Post#content` method we wrote earlier.
+At this stage if we run all our specs (simply type `rspec`) we'll see we still only have one failure.
+There's only one line of code needed to make this feature spec pass so lets open: `app/views/posts/_post.html.erb` and update it to use the `Post#content` method we wrote earlier.